raspberrypilearning/image-identifier/en/step_2.md

 In the CLI, you don't access files by clicking to open them, or the directories (folders) they live in.
 You need to know the **path** to the file.
 It's like a set of directions, either from where you are currently located on the computer — called a **relative path** — or from the root of the computer's hard drive — called an **absolute** path.
 You'll need to find the path to the directory you've just unzipped for this next step.

-There are also some special paths, that are sorts of shortcuts in the system, and you're going to use one of them, called the **home directory**.
-Every user on a computer gets their own home directory to store their files, and it is accessed using a special character called the tilde (`~`).
+There are also some special paths, that are sorts of shortcuts in the system, and you will use one of them, called the **home directory**.
+Every user on a computer gets their own home directory to store their files, and it is accessed through a special character called the tilde (`~`).

 --- task ---